 It is estimated that “more than half of violent crimes go unreported” (Mercer Kollar et al. n.d.), This leaves a significant gap in our ability to intervene in the spaces with the highest rates of violent crimes.
 Both police and community leaders are left with partial views of the big picture.
 The Cardiff Model aims to bring community leaders together and equip them with more holistic data sources.
 The primary method has been to partner with hospitals to capture a portion of the other half of unreported violent crimes.

 By implementing the Cardiff Model, cities have been able to “reduce police-recorded injuries by 32% and hospital admissions for violence-related injuries by 42%” (Mercer Kollar et al., n.d.).
-In Las Vegas, Hot spot policing showed to result in a “34 reduction in violent calls for service”.
+In Las Vegas, Hot spot policing showed to result in a “34 reduction in violent calls for service” (Corsaro et al., 2021).
 This practice of increasing policing in areas of higher crime is one of the primary tools of the Cardiff Model.
 By providing better information to the police, we hope to improve on the already proven method in Las Vegas.

 While the reduction of violent crimes has an obvious immediate impact on victims and communities, there is evidence to suggest there will be significant long-term gains to reap as well.
 Violent crimes create a higher likelihood of victims becoming the perpetrators (Averdijk et al., 2016).
 By reducing the number of victims today, we hope to stop the vicious cycle of victims becoming victimizers.
 Additionally, Sumner et al., (2015) showed that “exposure to violence increases vulnerability to a broad range of mental and physical health problems over the life course”.

 To date, the Cardiff Model has been implemented in several large US Cities.
 However, it has yet to be seen the benefits that projects abroad have documented.
 There appears to be a gap in the way the data is being utilized to empower community leaders and police.
 Obtaining the buy in of these groups is the only way to really utilize the additional information in a way that leads to real change.
-In partnership with our local representatives, we believe that our predictive time series model will show the vested parties that it’s worth further investment into these resources and further data sharing.
+In partnership with our local representatives, we believe that our predictive time series model will show the vested parties that it is worth further investment into these resources and further data sharing.
 This will only increase our ability to produce accurate models.
 It is our hypothesis that sufficient data analysis has not been presented to provide local leadership with answers as to what they can do.
 By adding the element of time to the already established violence heat maps, we hope to provide an actionable model.

 2 Literature Review